eddmash/powerorm/README.md

 # Features
  - Allows to fully think of the database and its table in an object oriented manner i.e. table are represented by model and columns are represented by fields.
- - Create automatic migration files
+ - Create automatic migrations.
+ - Create forms automatically based on models.
  - All fields visible on the model, no need to look at the database table when you want to interact with the database.
  - Provides database interaction methods